GPS Tracking Laws Explained: The Legal Considerations You Should Make Before You Begin Tracking

 It is important to know that the laws governing GPS tracking by government agents, police, or private citizens are not definitive.
 The Fourth Amendment and other state and federal laws grant United States residents certain protections to their privacy, including strict limits on illegal search and seizure.
 But there's nothing in the Constitution that addresses GPS tracking technology-or many other forms of electronic surveillance.

-The Supreme Court and several lower courts issued rulings on GPS tracking in 2012 and 2013, but those decisions addressed narrow uses of the technology by police and employers, respectively.
-The courts didn't address the use of GPS tracking devices by private citizens or, private investigators and no federal amendments were made to existing laws.
 While there have been cases in recent years addressing the use of GPS tracking devices in the private sector, the rulings have been largely inconsistent.
 The one similarity among them is that, generally, when the owner of the vehicle or asset is the person who authorized the use of the GPS tracking device, the law is on their side.

 With its recent ruling on GPS tracking by police, the Supreme Court left many questions unanswered.
-But the justices signaled that they were ready to delve more deeply into electronic surveillance issues.
+But the justices signalled that they were ready to delve more deeply into electronic surveillance issues.
 You can read more about the 2012 Supreme Court decision here.